-The Village of Wellington anticipates an allocation of \$291,425 in CDBG funding for the 2020/2021 program year.
-There is no anticipated program income for program year 2020/2021; however, approximately \$130,000 is anticipated in prior-year resources.
-The expenditure of CDBG prior-year resources has been greatly impacted by COVID-19.
-Including prior year resources, the total amount available for program year 2020/2021 is \$423,000.
+The Village of Wellington anticipates an allocation of \$296,315 in CDBG funding for the 2021/2022 program year.
+There is no anticipated program income for program year 2021/2022 and the Village does not expect to carry forward a significant amount of prior-year resources.
+The expenditure of CDBG prior-year resources greatly increased in FY 2020/2021 after being impacted by COVID-19.
+Including prior year resources, the total amount available for program year 2021/2022 is \$346,315.
 CDBG funds will be used for housing and community development activities such as housing rehabilitation, public services, and administration of the Village's CDBG program.